cesarnml/object-oriented-programming-in-java-specialization/README.md

   5. Practice tracing code using memory models and Java's rules for variable scope

 #### Module 03 - Graphical Output: Creating GUIs and Displaying Data (8 hours)

+- Learning Outcomes:
+  1. Create and manipulate Graphical User Interfaces (GUIs)
+  2. Find and effectively use Java documentation
+  3. Use the **Processing library** in your programs
+  4. Customize **visual maps** using Java code
+  5. use Java to read and parse data files
+  6. Organize data into appropriate objects
+  7. Describe and use the **List data type** and the **ArrayList class**
+  8. Describe and use the **Map data type**

 #### Module 04 - Inheritance (5 hours)